DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   structure would be made internal (or removed if all dependencies are cleared) in future releases.

-* mempool: starting from v20.05, the API of rte_mempool_populate_iova()
-  and rte_mempool_populate_virt() will change to return 0 instead of -EINVAL when there is not enough room to store one object.
-The ABI will be preserved until 20.11.

 * ethdev: the legacy filter API, including ``rte_eth_dev_filter_supported()``, ``rte_eth_dev_filter_ctrl()`` as well as filter types MACVLAN, ETHERTYPE, FLEXIBLE, SYN, NTUPLE, TUNNEL, FDIR,